 IT: violino – FR: violon – GER: Geige or Violine

-The belly, or top, of the violin is made of pine or spruce, the back of maple or sycamore, the fingerboard of ebony.
+The belly, or top, of the violin is made of pine or spruce, the back of maple or sycamore, and the fingerboard of ebony.
 The E string is made of metal, and the other strings are nylon wound with a metal such as aluminum or silver.
 Stretching from the nut to the string holder, the strings rest upon the bridge.
 The violin is held under the chin with the aid of a chin rest.
 The bow is held in the right hand near the frog, or heel, and is strung with horsehair.

 Ranges on each string are determined by the player’s ability and experience: